scriptogre/hyperprose/design/07-streaming.md

 # Streaming & Server-Sent Events

+> **🔮 SSR Mode** - This feature requires server-side rendering (planned).
+Streaming and SSE require a running server and are not available in SSG mode.

 Hyper provides first-class support for streaming responses and Server-Sent Events (SSE), perfect for real-time updates with HTMX.

 ---